 I ate lunch at the food court.
 It was food court food.

 I got back to Shinjuku and decided to get some cake or something.
 The places I went to were either full or out of cake.
 I finally went back to Hoshino Coffee and stood in line.
 Then I waited 20 minutes for a Mont Blanc soufflé which was actual quite tasty.
-My order was taken by the crab, of course.
+My order was taken by Miss Crabby, of course.

 And I just kind of hung around until dinnertime.
 I went to the Tokyo Katsukura (I went to the Osaka one last week) and the prices are much higher.
 But they told me the rest of the chain uses mostly Canadian pork and the Tokyo branch only uses Japanese pork.
 It’s really quite good and I got more pork than I should’ve (200g).

-After that I went and bought some more underwear at Muji (trying to avoid doing laundry as much) but we’ll see.
+After that I went and bought some more underwear at Muji (trying to avoid doing laundry as much) but we’ll see if that works out.